Carnegie Hall: Other events

 In its early years, Carnegie Hall hosted other events, including conferences and speeches.
 For example, Irish nationalists met there in 1899 for a protest, and Winston Churchill gave a speech there in 1900 as a young journalist.
 The hall has also been the site of lectures, including the Tuskegee Institute Silver Anniversary Lecture by Booker T. Washington, and the last public lecture by Mark Twain, both in 1906.
 In addition, the venue hosted a peace conference in 1907.
+Florence Foster Jenkins, a socialite infamous in the mid-20th century for her poor singing ability, gave a sold-out performance at Carnegie Hall on October 25, 1944.
+The hall was also used for commencement ceremonies, including those of the City College of New York, the New York Law School, and the Juilliard School.

-To celebrate the 125th anniversary of the hall, during the 2015–2016 season, Carnegie Hall officials commissioned 125 new works, with "Fifty for the Future" coming from Kronos (25 by female composers and 25 by male composers).
-The hall was also used for commencement ceremonies, including those of the City College of New York, the New York Law School, as well as the Juilliard School.
+To celebrate the 125th anniversary of the hall, during the 2015–2016 season, Carnegie Hall officials commissioned 125 new works, including "Fifty for the Future" from Kronos (25 by female composers and 25 by male composers).
+For the United States Semiquincentennial in 2026, Carnegie Hall hosted several American-history and classic American works as part of its United in Sound: America at 250 program.

 Management and operations

 As of 2021, the Executive and Artistic Director of Carnegie Hall is Sir Clive Gillinson, formerly managing director of the London Symphony Orchestra.
 Gillinson started serving in that position in 2005.
 Robert F. Smith has been the chairman of Carnegie Hall's board since 2016.
-As of the fiscal year ending June 30, 2021, the Carnegie Hall Corporation had $718,141,781 in assets, which includes about $185 million in liabilities, $112 million in net assets without donor restrictions, and $421 million in net assets with donor restrictions.
-During that year, the Carnegie Hall Corporation's total operating revenue was about $74 million, while total expenses and losses were about $62 million.

 Carnegie Hall Archives

 It emerged in 1986 that Carnegie Hall had never consistently maintained an archive.
 Without a central repository, a significant portion of Carnegie Hall's documented history had been dispersed.
 In preparation for the celebration of Carnegie Hall's centennial in 1991, the management established the Carnegie Hall Archives that year.
-The historical archival collections were renamed the Carnegie Hall Susan W. Rose Archives in 2021, after a longtime trustee and donor to the Archives and Rose Museum.
+The collections were renamed the Carnegie Hall Susan W. Rose Archives in 2021, after a longtime trustee and donor to the Archives and Rose Museum.